websharper-samples/BookCollection/BookCollection.md

 Create a new project with the template "WebSharper 4 Single-Page Application" (under the sections "CSharp/WebSharper") named "BookCollection".
 This project will contain a short sample application for adding new names to a list.
-It is entirely client-side, the only code file `Client.fs` contains a single class annotated with the [JavaScript] attribute.
+It is entirely client-side, the only code file `Client.cs` contains a single class annotated with the `[JavaScript]` attribute.
 This code is translated to JavaScript by the WebSharper compiler.
 It has a static `Main` method with the `[SPAEntryPoint]` attribute which causes it to run after page load in the browser.